Boulder, Colorado

 It’s Pretty Blended

-Boulder is relatively small for such a well-know place and as a result it’s neighborhoods are less defined than some larger cities.
-It tends to feel more like you’re living in regions of the city, with North, East, West and South Boulder, the more notable distinctions for where you live.
-These regions are known for different things: North is the arts scene, East is for breweries and socializing, West offers access to the foothills and hiking, and South is home to the smaller, ethnic restaurants and more off-the-beaten path shopping.
-While Boulder isn’t very diverse, it has a bit of a culturally diversity in the South region.
+Boulder is relatively small for such a well-known place, and as a result, its neighborhoods are less defined than some larger cities.
+It tends to feel more like you’re living in regions of the city, with North, East, West, and South Boulder, the notable distinctions for where you live.
+These regions are known for different things: North is the arts scene, East is for breweries and socializing, West offers access to the foothills and hiking, and South is home to the smaller, ethnic restaurants and more off-the-beaten-path shopping.
+While Boulder isn’t very diverse, it has a bit of cultural diversity in the South region.

 Finally, Downtown is dominated by the Pearl-Street pedestrian mall, with lots of loft condo living and apartment rentals.
 For those looking for extremely short walks to commercial experiences, this is your best bet.